 “I feel suicidal daily, mostly of an evening.
 This service is a lifeline!”

-Community Roots is a network of local services committed to supporting good mental health and wellbeing in Brighton and Hove.
+UOK is a network of local services committed to supporting good mental health and wellbeing in Brighton and Hove.

 Alongside support to help people manage their mental health and wellbeing and live the life they want to, a ‘central access point’ phone number and website is available to help people navigate and access services.

-Other services provided as part of Community Roots, include: a team of Community Navigators to help people navigate and access services; mental health awareness initiatives; specialist employment support; wellbeing centres/ hubs; peer support; bereavement support; money advice; community groups and activities; a recovery college; support for carers and families; suicide prevention support; tailored support for LGBT and BME communities, and autism support.
+Other services provided as part of UOK include: a team of Community Navigators to help people navigate and access services; mental health awareness initiatives; specialist employment support; wellbeing centres/ hubs; peer support; bereavement support; money advice; community groups and activities; a recovery college; support for carers and families; suicide prevention support; tailored support for LGBT and BME communities, and autism support.